andrealacamera/myapp_react3/README.md

 - Add the slices: `apiSlice` and `userSlice`.
 The first one is used for API (hence the name), i.e. the `POST` calls for login and logout.
 The latter is used for storing the user data (username and token, in this example), thanks to the mutation called setCredentials.

 - Add the `store.js`: set the two reducers (from apiSlice and from userReducer) and the middleware for apiSlice.middleware.
-Note that the "standard" Slice export directly the reduces (and separately the actions) while the apiSlice don't.
+Note that the "standard" Slice directly exports the reducers (and separately the actions) while the apiSlice don't.

 - Add the `<Provider store={store}>` to the `main.jsx` (wrapping the `<BrowserRouter>`).

 - Define the hook `useAuth` for getting the user data.
-Here a [useMemo](https://reactjs.org/docs/hooks-reference.html#usememo) hook is used (This optimization helps to avoid expensive calculations on every render).
+Here a [`useMemo`](https://reactjs.org/docs/hooks-reference.html#usememo) hook is used (This optimization helps to avoid expensive calculations on every render).

 - Within the `login.jsx` page we'll call the hook `login` (thanks to `useLoginMutation` defined in apiSlice) and we'll set the result by the `setCredentials` hook.
 (And similar for logout).